 A Treasure Map

 For budding adventurers, a treasure map is ideal.
 Use it to draw a basic map to get to the shops, a cafe or the park.
 Or make it more simple and send them around the garden.
 For your treasure, either hide something in advance or make the treasure a place with a treat!
+If you’re off to the park and it’s not raining, why not pack a picnic?
+It doesn’t need to be summer to be picnic weather!
 We tend to use this when we have to go on dog walks and the pre-schooler doesn’t want to go.
 I draw out a (very VERY basic) map with a couple of key landmarks on such as ‘the big tree’ or ‘the yellow house’ and then he gets to feel like he’s telling us where to go.
 The treasure is mostly our house when I dig a reward out of the cupboard.
 It’s cheesy but he blooming loves it.